 16 SEER2

 1,000-1,600 annual cooling hours.
-16 SEER2 hits the tax credit threshold and pays back in 3-5 years.
+16 SEER2 is the best-value sweet spot and pays back in 3-5 years.

 Cool climates